CleverRaven/Cataclysm-DDA/.github/pull_request_template.md

 #### Summary
 <!--
-A one-line description of your change that will be extracted and added to the project changelog at https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/changelog.txt
+A one-line description of your change that will be extracted and added to the [project changelog](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/data/changelog.txt).

 The format is: ```SUMMARY: Category "description"```

 The categories to choose from are: Features, Content, Interface, Mods, Balance, Bugfixes, Performance, Infrastructure, Build, I18N

-Example: ```SUMMARY: Content "Adds new mutation category 'Mouse'"``` See the Changelog Guidelines at https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/CHANGELOG_GUIDELINES.md for explanations of the categories.
+Example: ```SUMMARY: Content "Adds new mutation category 'Mouse'"```

+See the [Changelog Guidelines](https://github.com/CleverRaven/Cataclysm-DDA/blob/master/doc/CHANGELOG_GUIDELINES.md) for explanations of the categories.
 -->

 #### Purpose of change